 If you are adding any names that are not immediate family members, use the back of the title and complete the purchaser's name space to record ALL the names that are to appear on the new title.
 If there is a lien holder for the vehicle, a Lienholder's Consent to Transfer Ownership, form TR-128, must be completed.
 If it is an etitle, use the assignment space on the bottom of the form TR-128.
 This is considered an original title application and all fees and taxes will be accessed.
 Bring in your proof of insurance.

 A properly assigned title, proof of insurance, the signature of the purchaser and the current fee are needed to get a 60 day permit.
 A properly completed transfer of ownership agreement (TR-39A) from the dealership may also be used, along with proof of insurance and the current fee.
-For an E-lien record a seller can sign a Electronic Title Sales Agreement (TR-39A) to you.
+For an E-lien record a seller can sign an Electronic Title Sales Agreement (TR-39A) to you.
 You can come in with a TR-39A, a copy of the sellers' registration, proof of insurance and your Driver license to purchase a 60-day permit while waiting for the title to be printed.

+The Douglas County Treasurer doesn't process any Driver's License.
 You can apply for a driver's license with the Driver's License Examiner at:

 And: All persons listed before and after the "and" must sign. &/or: Either the person before or after the "& / or", "and / or" can sign, only one signature required.
 Or: Either the person before or after the "or" can sign, only one signature is required.